hold17/cphindustries/README.md

 ## API Version

-API Version 23 is used in this project.
+Minimal SDK in this project is API 21, however CI tests are tested on API 25.
 [Read more here](docs/api-version.md).